Kenas Aroi

-Kenas Aroi (17 April 1942 – 22 January 1991) was a Nauruan political figure.
-He was President of the Republic of Nauru from 17 August to 12 December 1989.
+Kenas Aroi (17 April 1942 – 22 January 1991) was a Nauruan politician and, from 17 August to 12 December 1989, President of the Republic of Nauru.

 Background

 Aroi was a member of the Parliament of Nauru, Speaker of the Parliament of Nauru from January 1971 to January 1977.
 He was elevated to cabinet in January 1977.
 He was Minister of Finance under Bernard Dowiyogo in January 1978.

-Aroi was also Minister of Finance under Hammer DeRoburt from April 1979 to September 1986 and from October 1986 to December 1986.
+Aroi was also Minister of Finance under Hammer DeRoburt from April 1979 to September 1986 and again from October 1986 to December 1986.
 Before he became president, Aroi was involved in the Nauru Phosphate Corporation.

 President of Nauru

 With support from Kennan Adeang, as Hammer DeRoburt was caught in a military situation, Aroi became president on 17 August 1989.
 Adeang then became finance minister.
 During his period of Presidential office Aroi experienced health problems and after a stroke in November 1989 he did not run in the elections in December of that year.
 He was succeeded on 12 December 1989 by Bernard Dowiyogo.